tmpfs/async-validate/README.md

 ### Date Format

-Validating dates can be complex but using [moment](http://momentjs.com/) validation of dates is substantially easier.
+Validating dates can be complex but using [moment](http://momentjs.com/) date validation is substantially easier.

 If no `format` is specified for a rule that is a `date` type then it is assumed the date is ISO 8601.
 If a format is specified then the date is validated according to the specified format.